iarsystems/trace-riscv/README.md

-# IAR C-SPY Debugger Trace support for RISC-V
+# IAR C-SPY Trace support for RISC-V

 The IAR C-SPY Debugger for RISC-V follows the RISC-V Nexus Trace specification.